jay-gleeson/site/README.md

 # Website Portfolio 💻✨
 💼 Portfolio to showcase myself, passions, and projects!

+## Vercel Deployment 🌐
+You can view the live deployment of the project here: [https://site-azure-one.vercel.app/](https://site-azure-one.vercel.app/).

 ## Features 🛠️
 - Built with **Next.js** 🚀 for server-side rendering and static site generation.
 - Styled using **Tailwind CSS** 🎨 for rapid UI development.